espsrc/droplets/docs/github.md

 We will practise how to make changes to a file with the README.md file.

 - Click the ```README.md``` file.
-You will se the rendered version of the Markdown file.
+You will see the rendered version of the Markdown file.
 - Click the pencil icon in the upper right corner of the file view to edit.
 You will see the plain-text Markdon file.
 You can use all the markdown syntax features we saw in [Some Markdown basics](jupyter.md#some-markdown-basics).
-Write some more details about the repository, at leas a few separate lines.
+Write some more details about the repository, at least a few separate lines.
 Also, remove some of the existing lines.
 - Commit your changes so the file is actually modified.
 You can change the master branch (default) as we are not using other branches now.

 On GitHub, saved changes are called **commits**.
 Each commit has an associated commit message, which is a description explaining why a particular change was made. **Commit** messages capture the history of your changes, so other contributors can understand what you’ve done and why.